Is your research inaccessible to large parts of the world’s scientific community? Here’s how to give your science global impact.

 - non-English papers reach only a limited readership

-- non-English-speaking scientists are excluded from much of the debate
+- non-English-speaking scientists can’t participate in the debate

 A published scientific paper is often the culmination of months, if not years, of research.
-All this hard work, however, could count for nothing if the details of the research are not communicated with accuracy and clarity to the wider scientific community.
+All this hard work, however, could count for nothing.
+The details of the research must come across with accuracy and clarity to the wider scientific community.

 Using technical translation to make published research available to a worldwide audience has many advantages.
 Here are some of them.